-As a Tourism Kelowna stakeholder, you receive a web listing on tourismkelowna.com.
-This post will go over tips that will help you elevate your web listing, keeping it fresh, and drawing in visitors to learn more about your business.
+All businesses who participate in Tourism Kelowna's Necessities Advertising Package (NAP) advertising program receive a web listing on tourismkelowna.com.
+This post will provide tips to help you elevate your web listing, thereby keeping it fresh and drawing in visitors to learn more about your business.

 Places said to have a strong "sense of place" have a strong identity that is deeply felt by visitors.

-You can create a sense of place with your listing by telling a story through imagery and an enticing description that makes a visitor want to learn more.
-The purpose of a listing is to drive traffic to your website.
-You want to give just enough information on your listing so the visitor clicks on your “Book Now” or “Website” button, or checks out your social media channels.
+You can create a sense of place with your listing by telling a story through an enticing description and eye-catching imagery.
+The purpose of the web listing is to drive traffic to your website.
+You want to provide just enough information in the listing to encourage visitors to click on your “Book Now” or “Website” button, or to check out your social media channels.

 - Provide images that showcase what best represents your business.

 - If you’re a B&B, show pictures of the front door, entrance, living space, amenities, bedrooms, and food options (if explicable).

 - Give the visitor a good idea of what you can offer them.

 - Write a description that adds to the photos.
 Most visitors will look at the photos first then move onto the description.